Confused By Skin Care Ingredients?

 What ingredients should you look for in skin care products?

-Ingredients that are not only natural but multipurpose like sweet almond oil is what you should be looking for.
+Ingredients that are not only natural but multipurpose, like sweet almond oil, are what you should be looking for.
 Some may be as simple as honey that you find in your kitchen cupboards, while others may require a quick shopping trip online like bentonite clay.

-A natural resource of nutrients, vitamins, enzymes, and skin-boosting acids, honey is skin care ingredient to love!
-Becca, organic lifestyle and green beauty specialist at Organically Becca says she it’s her favorite skin care ingredient.
+A natural resource of nutrients, vitamins, enzymes, and skin-boosting acids, honey is a skin care ingredient to love!
+Becca, organic lifestyle and green beauty specialist at Organically Becca, says it’s her favorite skin care ingredient.
 Use in her recipe for a Manuka Honey Face Mask.

-And Kay, eco-friendly specialist at Paws and Pines says “Try using raw honey as a face wash as it’s naturally antibacterial and moisturizing.
+And Kay, an eco-friendly specialist at Paws and Pines, says “Try using raw honey as a face wash as it’s naturally antibacterial and moisturizing.
 It’s been key to minimizing my breakouts.
 The stickiness takes a little bit to get used to, but it’s worth it for the results!’
-I couldn’t agree more, I use in my daily fash wash recipe too.
+I couldn’t agree more, and I use it in my daily fash wash recipe too.